dillonbaxendell/ui-engineering-assessment/README.md

 ---

 **GIVEN**:
-I am viewing the My Events page while logged in as a non-Admin User
+I am viewing the Upcoming Events page while logged in as a non-Admin User

 **THEN**:
 I see a new “Delete” button on the Event rows of the table for any events I created